 SLCC Community Writing Center

-Dr. Melissa Helquist is Director of the SLCC Community Writing Center and Associate Professor of English at Salt Lake Community College.
+Dr. Melissa Helquist is Director of the SLCC Community Writing Center and Professor of English at Salt Lake Community College.
 Melissa is a community educator and a passionate accessibility advocate.
 She has helped to develop accessible publishing guidelines adopted by the Society for Disability Studies and University of Michigan Press.
 She is an accessibility trainer for higher education and is a founding participant of Utah Communities Connect, a digital inclusion initiative.

 Earn While You Learn - Professional Credits

 In addition to our own Nonprofit Technology Professional Certificate, NTEN is an approved provider for a number of other professional credentials programs.
 This course qualifies for the following credits: